8 Squared + 15 Squared

 • √289 = 17

-This means that a right-angled triangle with sides of length 8 and 15 has a hypotenuse of length 17.
+Put another way, a right-angled triangle with sides of length 8 and 15 has a hypotenuse of length 17.
 This specific 8-15-17 triangle is a Pythagorean triple – a set of three positive integers that satisfy the Pythagorean theorem.

 Exploring Pythagorean Triples and their Significance

 Pythagorean triples are sets of three integers (a, b, c) that satisfy the equation a² + b² = c².
-The 8-15-17 triple is just one example; others include the well-known 3-4-5 triple (3² + 4² = 5²), and many others exist.
+Now, the 8-15-17 triple is just one example; others include the well-known 3-4-5 triple (3² + 4² = 5²), and many others exist.
 These triples are not just mathematical curiosities; they have practical applications in various fields.

 • Navigation and Surveying: Surveyors and navigators use the Pythagorean theorem to calculate distances and positions.
 This is particularly important in situations where direct measurement is difficult or impossible.